mgimond/Intro-to-git-GitHub/push_repo_to_github.md

 If you don't need to review the step-by-step instructions, the basic steps follow.
 We'll assume that the repo is named `HW123` (this should be the same name as your local project folder).

+We will frequently make use of these commands:
 ```
 git add --all
 git commit -m "type your message here"